Fully-heavy hexaquark states via the QCD sum rules: Abstract

 \section{Abstract}

 We construct the diquark-diquark-diquark type vector six-quark currents to investigate the vector and scalar hexaquark states in the framework of the QCD sum rules in a consistent way, and make predictions for the hexaquark masses.
-We can search for the fully-heavy hexaquark states in the di-$ \Omega_{ccc}$ and di-$ \Omega_{bbb}$ invariant mass spectrum in the future.
-Combined with our previous works on the fully-heavy tetraquark states and pentaquark states, we can shed light on the nature of the fully-heavy multiquark states.
+We can search for the fully-heavy hexaquark states in the di-$ \Omega_{ccc}$ and di-$ \Omega_{bbb}$ invariant mass spectra in the future.
+Combined with our previous works on the fully-heavy tetraquark states and pentaquark states, the present predictions can shed light on the nature of the fully-heavy multiquark states.

 PACS number: 12.39.Mk, 12.38.Lg

 Key words: Fully-heavy hexaquark states, QCD sum rules